 The Office of Undergraduate Admission will not confirm the receipt of recommendation letters and requires only one which should be written by the student's guidance or college counselor.
 All other letters of recommendation are optional, and the Admission Office does not track the receipt of optional materials.
 In order to protect the privacy of the recommender we will neither confirm nor deny the existence of a particular letter of recommendation.

 Does William & Mary need my first semester grades?
 How do I submit my first semester grades?

 The Office of Undergraduate Admission recommends that all applicants submit their first semester/mid-year grades as soon as they become available.
 We realize that many semesters end after the application deadline and for that reason, the deadline is flexible.

-Freshman applicants can send a copy of an updated transcript by mail or fax to the Office of Undergraduate Admission, or a student may submit the Common Application Midyear Report form to his or her guidance counselor for completion and submission.
+Freshman applicants can send a copy of an updated transcript by mail or fax to the Office of Undergraduate Admission, or a student may submit the Common Application or the Coalition Application Midyear Report form to his or her guidance counselor for completion and submission.

 Transfer applicants are asked to fax estimated mid semester grades by March 28 if applying for the fall term and by November 22 if applying for the spring term.
 The Office of Undergraduate Admission's fax number is 757-221-1242.
 Transfer applicants should use the Mid-Term Report form provided by the Common Application.

 How should I go about applying for financial aid?

 To apply for financial aid, students and families must complete the FAFSA (Free Application for Federal Student Aid) to apply for federal aid, and families are strongly encouraged to complete the CSS Profile to receive consideration for all aid programs.
 The priority deadline for applying for financial aid is February 1 with a final deadline of March 1.
 The Office of Financial Aid will contact the applicant should any additional information be needed.